beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at Indiana University.
 I major in Computational Linguistics with a minor in Informatics.
-My current research interests are Dependency Parsing, Swedish, Universal Dependencies, Treebanks, and Natural Language Processing.
+My current research interests are Dependency Parsing, Cross-lingual Parsing, Swedish, Universal Dependencies, Treebanks, and Natural Language Processing.

+I currently lead a Dependency Parsing Reading Group at IU.

 I earned my M.A. in Computational Linguistics from IU, and my B.A. in Linguistics from the University of Florida.
 I am currently working on my qualifying exams.
 One will focus on corpus linguistics and the other on improving Swedish dependency parsing.